igagansingh/udacity_FSND/curriculum_3/Log Analysis/README.md

 	> vagrant up (This will cause Vagrant to download the Linux operating system and install it.)
 	> vagrant ssh (To log in to your newly installed Linux VM)

-3. You need to create two views for the file to run successfully
+3. Unzip the news database file downloaded.
+You need to create two views for the file to run successfully, run the following command and set the views given after that.

+        psql -d news

 	##### popularity (used in query1 and query2)